Charleygrossman/simecon/README.md

 # tradesim

-Simple Go application to learn the language
+"**Trade** involves the transfer of goods or services from one person or entity to another, often in exchange for money.
+A *system* or network that allows trade is called a market."

+"A **simulation** is an approximate imitation of the operation or process of a *system*."

 #### TODO
-- [] Three "user" servers with inventories, that make trades with one another.
+- [] Three *trader* services with inventories and capital that make trades with one another.
-These trades are accounted for by an overseeing accounting system/server, which also appends to the blockchain DB.
-When the new transaction is appended, three overseeing "entities" process and communicate.
+- [] Trades are accounted for by an *accountant* service, which interfaces with the database.
+- [] When the database is updated, three *banker* services process and communicate with regard to transactions.
+- [] Bankers can also provide loans which update traders' inventories/capital.

+- [] Merkle tree for blockchain transactions
+  - [] Can store multiple transactions
+  - [] Hash pointers
+  - [] Compressed/encoded
+  - [] Some generic comparable
+  - [] Balanced
+  - [] Once a transaction is compressed and made comparable, that encoding can be stored as a generic comparable key, as part of a red-black binary search tree with hash pointers for links.

 - [] Reflect on unexported members (utils.StringStruct)
 - [] Blockchain implements LinkedList
-- [] Merkle tree for Block Transaction data
-###### Merkle tree
-Wants of a BST merkle tree for Transactions:
-    - Can store multiple transactions
-    - Hash pointers
-    - Compressed/encoded
-    - Some generic comparable
-    - Balanced
-Once a transaction is compressed and made comparable, that encoding can be stored as a generic comparable key, as part of a red-black binary search tree with hash pointers for links.